 Ubisoft has also brushed their progression system a bit so the game doesn’t feel as grindy as it did at launch and if you’re picking up a fresh game in 2019, go for the Gold Edition that includes the season pass.
 You also get the Assassin’s Creed III game for free (remastered version) along with plenty of side content like slaying mythological beasts and Story Creator mode.

 The approach to support the game with meaningful story-driven DLCs makes a very compelling statement, one that we wholeheartedly recommend to all AC fans.

-Straight from the get go, Assassin’s Creed Odyssey is telling you that everything you do in the game is your choice, literally.
-You start from choosing one of two different Spartans, Alexios and Kassandra who are descendants of the spear-wield King Leonidas and unlike Syndicate, this time you stick around your character from the start and both of them have the same abilities.
+Straight from the get-go, Assassin’s Creed Odyssey is telling you that everything you do in the game is your choice, literally.
+You start from choosing one of the two Spartans, Alexios and Kassandra who are the descendants of the spear-wield King Leonidas but unlike Syndicate, this time you stick around your character from the start and both of them have the same abilities.